aditim9219/The-Sparks-Foundation-Projects/Task 1/README.md

 # To Explore Supervised Machine Learning
-In this regression task we will predict the percentage of marks that a student is expected to score based upon the number of hours they studied.
-This is a simple linear regression task as it involves just two variables.
+In this task, we aim to predict students' marks based on the number of hours they studied using simple linear regression, involving two variables.
+The goal is to build a model that estimates the percentage of marks using study hours as the predictor variable.
+This task serves to understand the relationship between study time and academic performance, providing foundational knowledge in regression analysis for predicting student scores.